14.08.2025 05:20

 A student of archaeology in England discovered a rare object from the 9th century in just 90 minutes during their first excavation experience.
 The American student remarked, "It was incredible to find something that hadn't seen the light of day for over a thousand years."

-FROM THE MIDDLE AGES
+FROM THE MEDIEVAL PERIOD

 USED BY HIGH STATUS INDIVIDUALS